crispcbk/picasawebuploader/README.md

 + Deal with duplicate picture and folder names, both on local and web collections.
   + Currently we just throw an exception when we detect duplicate names.
 + Deal with 'Error: 17 REJECTED_USER_LIMIT' errors.
++ Performance enhancement: check metadata differences before updating
++ Synchronization of people tags from local to Picasa
++ Synchronization of people tags from Picasa to local?

 Installation
 ------------